TimotheCrespy/preferred-languages/README.md

 Copy the source code wherever in your computer.

+This script uses Perl (https://www.perl.org/).

-You may wish to install some dependencies like:
+You may wish to install some Perl dependencies like:
 - JSON (https://metacpan.org/release/MAKAMAKA/JSON-2.07)

 You may also wish to give the script the correct permissions: